Wisconsin Wildlife Federation Conservation Leadership Coprs (CLC)

 Training will be provided by current and former natural resource professionals in both public, non-profit as well as private sectors.
 Students will be presented with real-world experience and will receive feedback from professionals with expertise in conservation policy.
 Such interactions will be valuable to participants in relation to school success, future career aspirations, and involvement in conservation organizations.

-The program will take place during the 2015-2016 academic year.
-Events will be scheduled for three weekends throughout the year.
-Conservation resolution presentations conducted by those involved would be made at the Annual Meeting of the Wildlife Federation in April, 2016.
+The program will take place during the 2016-2017 academic year.
+Events will be scheduled for four weekends throughout the year (Friday night and most of Saturday) .
+Conservation resolution presentations conducted by those involved would be made at the Annual Meeting of the Wildlife Federation in April, 2017.
 Selected CLC candidates are encouraged to attend most, if not all, of these events.
 All expenses encountered while participating in the CLC program will be covered by WWF.
 At the successful completion of the year, each participant will receive a Certificate of Accomplishment for the training program, a letter of commendation for their resume portfolio and a $250 scholarship to advance their continuing education.

-Interested CLC candidates should fill out the application on this page and send it to Molly O’Grady, CLC Coordinator, at Molly.T.Ogrady@uwsp.edu by May 31, 2015.
-Candidates will be selected by June 15, 2015.
+Interested CLC candidates should fill out the application on this page and send it to the CLC Coordinator, at CLC.WWF.Coordinator@gmail.com , by May 15, 2016.
+Candidates will be selected by June 15, 2016.
 All applicants will be notified of the results.
-More detailed information on the program will be provided to those selected over the 2015 summer.
+More detailed information on the program will be provided to those selected over the 2016 summer.